Security Policy

 Reporting security issues

-If you wish to report a possible security issue in OpenSSL please notify us.
+If you wish to report a possible security issue in OpenSSL please notify us by sending an e-mail to openssl-security@openssl.org.

 Issue triage